mbrock/binary-semaphore/README.md

-# Binary Semaphore: a mutex lock to run on Heroku
+# Binary Semaphore: a mutex lock to run on Glitch

 This simple Node server offers an infinite set of mutexes via HTTP API.